-The Digital Services Act, for which adoption is planned on 9 December 2020, will aim at completing the digital single market for online service providers by clarifying and harmonizing their responsibilities, including those covered by the notified draft.
+The Digital Services Act, for which adoption is planned by the end of the year, will aim at completing the single market for online service providers by clarifying and harmonizing their responsibilities, including those covered by the notified draft.
 The initiative at EU level aims at addressing the need for a clear and harmonised set of rules on the responsibility of digital platforms, while avoiding the regulatory fragmentation of the Internal market that national initiatives can entail.

 The Digital Services Act will aim at creating a clear system of responsibilities for online service providers for tackling potentially illegal content and activities in their services, which should be carefully balanced against the need to adequately preserve Fundamental Rights as protected by the Charter of Fundamental Rights of the Union, such as freedom of expression and information.
-As the Commission intends to propose it, the new system would aim at preventing incentives for online platforms to remove legal content when in doubt about of its legality, which creates clear risks for freedom of expression online.
-These incentives are likely to arise from obligations to assess the illegality of wide categories of content (especially those requiring a contextual assessment) within very strict time deadlines, as set out in §3(3) of the notified draft, and especially when coupled with step sanctions for individual instances of lack of compliance.
-[DG HOME does not agree with this sentence about the risk of over removal due to very strict timelines, also in view of deadlines and sanctions being similar to the TCO proposal.]
+As the Commission intends to propose it, the new system would aim at preventing incentives for online platforms to remove legal content when in doubt of its legality, which creates clear risks for freedom of expression online.

+These incentives are likely to arise from obligations to assess the illegality of wide categories of content (especially those requiring a contextual assessment) within very strict time deadlines, as set out in §3(3) of the notified draft.
+Especially when coupled with step sanctions for individual instances of lack of compliance, it could lead to unacceptable outcomes, in particular disproportionate burdens for the online platforms and, in certain circumstances, a risk of over-removal and hence negative effects on freedom of expression.
+This risk is particularly high in particular for online platforms that have limited resources.